 Let’s review the listed testing paradigms in reverse order.

-Codeception provides connectors to several popular PHP frameworks, but you can write your own.
+For functional tests your application should be prepared to be run in a test environment.
+Codeception provides connectors to several popular PHP frameworks, or you could write your own.

 Codeception is created on top of PHPUnit.
 If you have experience writing unit tests with PHPUnit you can continue doing so.
-Codeception has no problem executing standard PHPUnit tests.

-But Codeception provides some good tools to make your unit tests simpler and cleaner.
+Codeception has no problem executing standard PHPUnit tests, but Codeception provides some well built tools to make your unit tests simpler and cleaner.

 Even inexperienced developers should understand what is tested and how.
-Requirements and code can change rapidly, and unit tests should be updated every time to fit requirements.
+Requirements and code can change rapidly, and unit tests should be updated every time to fit the requirements.
 The better you understand the testing scenario, the faster you can update it for new behavior.

 It could be called a BDD framework.
 All Codeception tests are written in a descriptive manner.
-Just by looking in the test body you can get a clear understanding of what is being tested and how it is performed.
+Just by looking at the test body you can get a clear understanding of what is being tested and how it is performed.
 Even complex tests with many assertions are written in a simple PHP DSL.